mlinnen/seneca-suncalculator/README.md

 - _long_: the longitude for the calculation
 - _date_: the date for the calculation.
 If this is omitted then the current date is used.

-Returns an answer object with times as a result of the caclulation.
+Returns an answer object with times as a result of the calculation.

 ### ACTION: role:suncalculator, cmd:eventcheck
 Calculates the sun and moon details for a specified date, time, lat and long.
 Uses this date to emit an action if a sunrise or sunset is occuring.